- It is normal for children to have imaginary friends, and this type of pretend play is healthy and common.

 You might be wondering why your child suddenly has an imaginary friend or why this fantastical company is still around now that your kid is old enough to start going on playdates.
-Why is she playing with an imaginary friend if there are so many real-life positive socializing opportunities daily?
+Why are they playing with an imaginary friend if there are so many real-life positive socializing opportunities daily?

 Jacqueline Woolley of the University of Texas at Austin stated in her 1997 publication in the journal Child Development that, even though kids can get very involved in their play, research has found that having an imaginary companion doesn’t hinder nor compromises a developing child’s capacity to distinguish pretend from real.
-After all, being a young child is difficult and what little girl would turn down an opportunity to be accompanied by someone completely under her will, someone that is not a rival competing for her toys, attention of parents, food, and that is completely non-threatening and controllable?
+After all, being a young child is difficult and which little kid would turn down an opportunity to be accompanied by someone completely under their will, someone that is not a rival competing for their toys, attention of parents, food, and that is completely non-threatening and controllable?

 Most of imaginary play-pals appear when a child is between 2 and 3 years old.
 Depending on the child, an imaginary friend might be ever-present around your kid or an occasional house-guest.
 Imaginary friends come in all shapes and sizes: from a fairy-godmother to a giant red dog.
 They can be animal, adult, peer or a fantastical creature –imagination is the limit!

-If you understand the importance of your child’s imaginary companion, but could use a few tips on how to react around it, here are some of the recommendations developmental psychologist Tracy Gleason, from Wellesley College, gives to parents:
+If you understand the importance of your child’s imaginary companion, but could use a few tips on how to act around it, here are some of the recommendations developmental psychologist Tracy Gleason, from Wellesley College, gives to parents:

 If you want to read more about this, here’s a link to a good article about imaginary friends by New York Magazine: